 When we add a map of the internal process of how needs are satisfied, a more holistic representation of peak employee experiences emerges.

 To one degree or another, everyone in the workplace seeks to satisfy a basic psychological need.
 Sometimes the need is met by unexpected experiences—an act of recognition or an opportunity to lead an important project.
 Other times, employees benefit from planned experiences via engaged leadership, or they actively seek out experiences to satisfy one or more of their needs.
 In all cases, our qualitative research demonstrates how the powerful emotional response that defines a peak experience occurs when an interaction exceeds the ordinary and connects an individual to a deep-seated need for autonomy, connection, or mastery.

 Figure 5.
 THE ANATOMY OF A PEAK EXPERIENCE

 Peak experiences satisfy an internal need and create a powerful, positive emotional response.

 Employee recognition and modern leadership both help satisfy the needs for autonomy, connection, and mastery.
-Specifically, recognising employees acknowledges ownership of work; directly connects employee contributions to a purpose, their teams, and their leader; and highlights their achievements.
-When integrated into the organisation’s culture, recognition also increases the frequency of peak employee experiences.
+Specifically, recognizing employees acknowledges ownership of work; directly connects employee contributions to a purpose, their teams, and their leader; and highlights their achievements.
+When integrated into the organization’s culture, recognition also increases the frequency of peak employee experiences.

 Statistically speaking, employee recognition increases the likelihood of autonomy satisfaction by 225%, connection satisfaction by 209%, and mastery satisfaction by 201%.